Welcome to today's edition of the Rush 24-7 podcast.

 Despite having a popular president in the White House and comfortable majorities in Congress, the Democrat rollout on health care reform has encountered significant bumps in the road.

-A cost estimate hanging a one trillion dollar price tag.
+A cost estimate hanging a $1 trillion price tag.

 On the eve of that markup, the powerful U.S. Chamber of Commerce publicly ripped the bill.

-Because that's all you can, that's a standard rule of thumb, that you can always bank on.
+Because it's a standard rule of thumb that you can always bank on.

 Labor unions have devoted millions of dollars to organizing and promoting reform, but they oppose taxing health benefits.